 When you lose teeth, you want replacements that closely resemble your natural teeth.
 If dentures don't work for you, Dr. Mosby may suggest dental implants.
-Dental implants are permanently anchored to the jawbone using an artificial tooth root on which we can attach single tooth restorations or dentures.
+Dental implants in Kingwood are permanently anchored to the jawbone using an artificial tooth root on which we can attach single tooth restorations or dentures.
 Generally, good candidates for dental implants need a strong jawbone and healthy oral tissues.

 Over the past two decades, dental implants have quickly become the most popular tooth replacement option for both dentists and patients alike.
 Why?
 Thanks to their unique two-part structure and the high-quality materials used to make them, implants offer a host of benefits you just won’t get with traditional bridges and dentures:

 Patients who are missing teeth now have a modern alternative to tooth replacement.
 Dental implants look and feel like real teeth, and function just as natural teeth do.
 Each dental implant is anchored in the jaw by a titanium post, creating a strong foundation and durable option.
 Dental implants can even be used to attach dentures, partials, and bridges for a better fit and longer lasting prosthetic.

 Dr. Mosby will provide a comprehensive exam and evaluation to determine whether or not dental implants are right for you.
 An oral surgeon will then insert the tiny titanium posts into your jawbone.
 Your bone tissue will naturally fuse with the implants to form a permanent bond.
 After your mouth heals, implant dentist Dr. Mosby will place custom crowns or dentures onto the posts.

 By mimicking nature’s design, dental implants replace teeth from the root up.
 The result is restored function and comfort, and the ability to eat healthy foods and speak clearly.
 With dental implants, you get a perfect fit that looks and feel as good as your original teeth.
 You will once again be able to eat your favorite foods and smile with confidence.